 Independent Scholarship Fund

 (510) 632-1366 x144

-Park Day School relies on School and Student Services (SSS), supporting documents, and our financial assistance policies to determine each applicant’s demonstrated financial need.
-Many factors are considered when determining a grant amount, including income, assets, liabilities, family size, tuition obligations, and more.
-While Park Day School has a generous financial assistance program, each year we receive requests in excess of available funds.
-Financial assistance awards do not need to be repaid.
-Funding for the financial assistance program is 100% school-based; Park Day School receives no government funding.
+Park Day School relies on Clarity’s application, supporting documents, and our Indexed Tuition policies to determine each applicant’s tuition indexing level.
+Many factors are considered when determining a grant amount, including income, assets, liabilities, family size, age of parents, tuition obligations (preschool, grade school, and college), and more.
+While Park Day School has a generous Indexed Tuition program, each year we receive requests in excess of available funds.
+Funding for the Indexed Tuition program is 100% school-based; Park Day School receives no government funding.